mikerockett/vue-routisan-docs/docs/guide/parameter-matching.md

 ## Alternative Curly Syntax

-When adding paramaters to routes in VueRouter, you are limited to the `:colon` format.
+When adding paramaters to routes in Vue Router, you are limited to the `:colon` format.
 In making Routisan align with Laravel’s router a little more, you can now also use the `{curly}` format.

 When using curlies, please be aware that joining two parameters together will result in their separation into two segments.
 As an example, `{a}{b}` will be compiled to `:a/:b`.
 This will not happen when using the colon syntax, however, as that would be a destructive change at router-level.